ietf-wg-httpapi/rfc7807bis/draft-ietf-httpapi-rfc7807bis.md

      (  element    ns:*  { anyNsElement | text }
       | attribute  *     { text })*
 ~~~

+Note that this schema is only intended as documentation, and not as a normative schema that captures all constraints of the XML format.
+It is possible to use other XML schema languages to define a similar set of constraints (depending on the features of the chosen schema language).

 The media type for this format is "application/problem+xml".